FAQ

 The activities required to write and submit a proposal are not eligible with the National Growth Fund.
 Circular Plastics NL (CPNL) is an initiative within the National Growth Fund.

-A maximum amount per program line item will be made available in the 2023 open call.
-Final amounts and percentages will be published in the by RVO based on the submitted budget and project plan, taking into account state aid rules.
+For the upcoming scheme, a "tender" through RVO, which will be published in the Government Gazette in December 2024, maximum amounts will be made available per research project and per showcase.
+Final amounts and percentages will be published by RVO based on the submitted budget and project plan, taking into account state aid rules.

 For a purely natural materials cycle, the BioBased Circular growth fund program, among others, has been launched.